Written By Shubham Arora

 iOS 26.4

 Apple has started rolling out the iOS 26.4 beta 1 update to developers.
 The new build brings a handful of feature additions along with some minor interface changes.
 While earlier rumours hinted at an upgraded AI-powered Siri arriving with this update, that does not appear to be the case.
 Reports suggest the revamped Siri has been pushed to a later version.
-Also Read: Apple Music will soon help you find concerts happening near you
+Also Read: iPhone 18 series may skip big upgrades, new colours could be the only change

 Here’s a closer look at what iOS 26.4 beta 1 actually brings.
-Also Read: Apple challenges YouTube, Spotify with new video podcast feature
+Also Read: ChatGPT now works on Apple CarPlay: Here’s how to enable it, supported devices

 The experience also lets users move between audio and video without much friction, and episodes can be downloaded for offline viewing.
 Apple is using HTTP Live Streaming for playback.
 According to the release notes mentioned in the reports, this feature will roll out more broadly in the spring.